Good news as food hygiene ratings handed to two Rother restaurants

 New food hygiene ratings have been awarded to two of Rother’s restaurants, cafes or canteens, the Food Standards Agency’s website shows – and it’s good news for them both.

-Camping Stove Kitchen, at Park Farm Campsite, Junction Road, Bodiam, East Sussex was handed a five-out-of-five rating after assessment on April 29.
+The Fig, at 2 High Street, Rye, East Sussex was handed a five-out-of-five rating after assessment on May 6.

-And The Corner Cafe And Bakehouse, at 64 Ninfield Road, Bexhill, East Sussex was also given a score of five on April 26.
+And Lime Wharf Cafe, at Cafe, Riverside Cottage, Station Road, Northiam was also given a score of five on May 4.